 Modbus introduced the concept of data on the factory floor.
 Modbus made it possible to connect an entire group of devices using only two wires on the controller.
 That alone saved a massive investment in wire, labor and installation time.
 Instead of miles and miles of wire connecting hundreds of devices, a simple two-wire pair could be daisy-chained from one device to the next to the next.
 It was revolutionary for its time.

 Modbus has found its way into hundreds of thousands—if not millions—of devices.
-You can find it in everything from valve controllers, to motor drives, to HMIs, to water filtration systems.
-It would be difficult indeed to name a product category in Industrial or Building Automation that doesn’t use Modbus.
+You can find it in everything from valve controllers and motor drives to HMIs and water filtration systems.
+It would be difficult indeed to name a product category in industrial automation or building automation that doesn’t use Modbus.

 Why did Modbus have such an impact on the Industrial Automation industry that it still survives to this day as one of the leading industrial networks of the 21st century?
 Here are the three primary keys to its success:

-Another reason Modbus was so successful was the fact that it could be so readily understood by non-programmers.
+Another reason Modbus was so successful was that it could be readily understood by non-programmers.
 Simplicity has led to an incredible amount of activity and propagation of Modbus into many different industries around the world.
-There is probably no product category in the last thirty years that hasn’t had an offering without Modbus.

 The general components of a Modbus message follow: